mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 15 - Missed Preconditions/readme.md

 *Assertions, Preconditions, Postconditions and invariants are our allies to avoid invalid objects.
 Avoiding them leads to hard-to-find errors.*

-> TD;DR: If you turn off your assertions just in production your phone will ring at late hours.
+> TL;DR: If you turn off your assertions just in production your phone will ring at late hours.

 # Problems
 - Consistency